 - The Board of Directors shall manage the affairs of the Society subject to the Articles of Incorporation, Constitution, and Bylaws.

 Article VII.
 Amendments

 Amendments to this Constitution may be proposed by a motion adopted by the Board of Directors, or by written motion filed with the Secretary by five (5) percent of the voting members of the Society.
-The Secretary shall notify the membership in writing of the proposed amendments and they may be adopted by a two-thirds vote of the members present at any regular meeting, provided that two weeks shall have elapsed since the sending of the notice.
+The Secretary shall notify the membership in writing of the proposed amendments and they may be adopted by a two-thirds vote of the members present at any regular meeting, provided that two weeks shall have elapsed since the giving or sending of the notice.

 Article VIII.
 Bylaws

 The operation of the Society shall be governed by Bylaws which supplement this Constitution.

 - Membership shall be open to all persons interested in the objectives of the Society.
 The categories of membership shall be as follows:

 - Membership dues and benefits shall be set by resolution of the Board of Directors from time to time.